-Not having objective facts that are not taken from somebody’s blog or presentation, but are from your own context: gathering data about code quality; and difficulty to evolve; and how does your velocity evolved over time; and having some metrics that are particular to your environment and making those visible.
+Not having objective facts that are not taken from somebody’s blog or presentation, but are from your own context: gathering data about code quality; difficulty to evolve; how does your velocity evolved over time; and having some metrics that are particular to your environment and making those visible.
 And trying to look at why and why and why.

 Trying to go at the root cause might be a first approach.
 It’s…a matter of information and education.